himmAllRight/himmAllRight-source/content/post/getting-an-ipad.md

   and double the storage space (64GB compared to 32GB).
-While this isn't something I think most people should care about, I knew I would really appreciate those features, especially now that I could get them for only a ~$170 increase over the iPad, compared to the nearly *doubled* price tag the 10.5" Pro had off sale.
+While this isn't something I think most people should care about, I knew I would really appreciate those features, especially now that I could get them for only a ~$170 increase over the iPad, compared to the normal $310 differance.

 ## Summary
-So, that's about it.
-That's the history and reasoning as to *why* I decided to get a tablet device, and why that device ultimately ended up being an iPad 10.5" Pro.
+So, that's the history and reasoning as to *why* I decided to get a tablet device, and why that device ultimately ended up being an iPad 10.5" Pro.
 It arrived a couple weeks ago, and I have been enjoying it so far.
-I think I'll give myself some more time with it, and potentially write a follow post about how I *actually* use it, and what I think.
+I think I'll give myself some more time with it, before I attempt to write any sort of review.